 Taking time for rest and rejuvenation is an essential part of a balanced lifestyle.
-It helps keep us healthy, whole and focused upon what is important in our lives.
+It helps keep us healthy, whole and focused on what is important in our lives.

 With our full and busy lives, many of us push ourselves until illness forces us to slow down.
 Some of us lead such hectic lives that it is not until we begin to relax that our body’s ability to “clean house” recovers enough to function effectively.
 This leads to a person who experiences headaches, runny noses, coughs or other symptoms whenever they begin to unwind.
 Unfortunately, instead of seeing this as a sign of the need for more rest, these people often push themselves harder, to the detriment of their health and well-being.

 In response to spinal subluxations, many muscles surrounding the spine contract.
-By correcting subluxations and restoring spinal motion, Doctors of Chiropractic relieve a large stress to your body and enable effective relaxation to occur.
-Following adjustments, many people experience an increased clarity of thought, calmness and ability to relax.
+By correcting subluxations and restoring spinal motion, Doctors of Chiropractic relieve stress in your body and enable effective relaxation to occur.
+Following adjustments, many people experience increased clarity of thought, calmness and ability to relax.

 The art of breathing is often taken for granted and done in a fashion that is less than effective for maximum health.
 Typically air is drawn in through the mouth into the upper part of the chest (a quick observation of those around you will show how prevalent this is).
 This is the most inefficient region for oxygen exchange and requires many muscles to operate.
 It is meant to be used only in times of stress when extra oxygen is needed as part of the “fight or flight” response.
 Breathing into this part of the lungs stimulates this response, increasing feelings of anxiety and tension.

-The most efficient way to breath is through your nose (which warms, moistens, and filters the air) into the bottom part of your lungs using your diaphragm- the muscle at the base of your lungs.
-When you are doing correctly your abdomen will feel tight and more outwards as you breath in, and the opposite as you breathe out.
+The most efficient way to breathe is through your nose (which warms, moistens, and filters the air) into the bottom part of your lungs using your diaphragm- the muscle at the base of your lungs.
+When you are doing this correctly your abdomen will feel tight and more outwards as you breathe in, and the opposite as you breathe out.